owulveryck/blog/content/post/graphql-first-article.md

   * A term has attributes
 * Prices
   * An offer has at least one price dimension
-  * A price dimension is caracterized by its currency, its unit of measure, its price per unit, its desription and eventually per a range of application (start and end)
+  * A price dimension is characterized by its currency, its unit of measure, its price per unit, its description and eventually per a range of application (start and end)

 Regarding those elements, I have extracted and represented a "t2.micro/linux in virginia" with 3 of its offers and all the prices associated.